openethereum/openethereum.github.io/JSONRPC.md

 * HTTP: Listens on port `8545`
 * IPC Socket: Listens on `$BASE/jsonrpc.ipc` (defaults to `~/.local/share/io.parity.ethereum/jsonrpc.ipc` on Linux)
 * Websocket: Listens on port `8180`
+ * at the time of this writing, WebSockets requires a special authorization token and connection protocol

 ## Types in the JSONRPC